 The Samsung Galaxy Z Flip is a very strange phone to review.
 Not because it is bad, but because it is weird.

-The Samsung Galaxy Z Flip does a lot of things really well.
-It has great performance, moderate battery life, and the (almost) latest version of Android.
-But it does one thing 99% of other phones can’t yet do: It folds in half.
+Samsung‘s Galaxy Z Flip does a lot of things really well.
+It has great performance, moderate battery life, and the latest version of Android.
+But it does one thing 99% of other phones can’t yet do: it folds in half.

 Indeed, the design of the Samsung Galaxy Z Flip is its entire value proposition.
-The internals from the Z Flip just about match a flagship smartphone from last year, so you’re paying a price premium to get something that, for now, is pretty unique, but now a little outdated.
-I could spend this entire review comparing the Flip to the other notable foldable phone, the Motorola Razr.
-But I’ve already done that.
+The internals from the Z Flip just about match a flagship smartphone from late 2019, so you’re paying a price premium to get something that is pretty unique, but now a little outdated.
+I could spend this entire review comparing the Flip to the other notable clamshell foldable phone series, the Motorola Razr.
 If you want the skinny, it’s that Samsung’s phone has way more brawn and way better build quality, at a lower price — more so since it dropped from its original MSRP of $1,380 to $1,299.

-What I would like to do instead, is help you decide whether the prospect of this folding form factor is worth the extra cash.
+Instead, I would like to help you decide whether the prospect of this folding form factor is worth the extra cash.

 This is our Samsung Galaxy Z Flip review.